ietf-wg-pim/multicast-snooping-optimizations/draft-karstens-pim-multicast-snooping-optimization.md

 ## Transmitting Periodic Proxy Queries

 Each multicast snooping switch on the network shall periodically send General Proxy Query messages to all active ports.
-On startup, or after a port transitions from an inactive state to an active state, [Startup Switch Proxy Query Count] General Proxy Query messages shall be sent with [Startup Switch Proxy Query Interval] between each message.
-After this, General Proxy Query messages shall be sent with [Switch Proxy Query Interval] between each message.
+On startup, or after a port transitions from an inactive state to an active state, [Startup Switch Proxy Query Count] (see {{startup-switch-proxy-query-count}}) General Proxy Query messages shall be sent with [Startup Switch Proxy Query Interval] (see {{startup-switch-proxy-query-interval}}) between each message.
+After this, General Proxy Query messages shall be sent with [Switch Proxy Query Interval] (see {{switch-proxy-query-interval}}) between each message.

 The QQIC field for each General Proxy Query message shall be set to [Startup Switch Proxy Query Interval] or [Switch Proxy Query Interval], as appropriate (see {{!-IGMPv3, Section 4.1.7}} or {{!-MLDv2, Section 5.1.9}}).